David Neal (British Army officer)

-David Neal is the Independent Chief Inspector of Borders and Immigration and a retired Royal Military Police officer.
-He was appointed by the Home Secretary, Priti Patel, in succession to David Bolt who left the post in March 2021.
+David Neal was the Independent Chief Inspector of Borders and Immigration from March 2021 to February 2024, and a retired Royal Military Police officer.
+He was appointed by Home Secretary Priti Patel, succeeding David Bolt.

 Military career

 David Neal graduated from Bangor University with a BA in English Literature in 1993.
 He attended the Royal Military Academy Sandhurst on Commissioning Course 933 and was commissioned into the Royal Military Police on 20 September 1994.

 After service on exercise and operations across the world, on 22 July 2016, he was appointed by The Queen as the Provost Marshal (Army) and Commander of 1 Military Police Brigade in the rank of Brigadier.

 He accepted the Freedom of the City of Salisbury on behalf of the Royal Military Police on 14 June 2018.
 This freedom was exercised by the Royal Military Police at Armed Forces Day on 29 June 2019.

+Neal faced extensive criticism during a public inquiry into Operation Northmoor, a Royal Military Police (RMP) investigation into allegations of war crimes committed by the SAS in Afghanistan.
+The investigation, which examined claims that SAS operatives were involved in the extrajudicial killing of unarmed civilians during night raids, was prematurely closed in 2019 without any charges being brought.
+Neal was criticised for failing to maintain a policy file or logbook documenting critical decisions, inadequately resourcing the investigation, and issuing an unexplained order preventing the use of a £7.58 million data handling system purchased to support the inquiry.
+These actions, coupled with reports of obstruction by UK Special Forces, were cited as significant factors undermining the investigation’s ability to pursue key lines of inquiry and secure vital evidence.

 Blackstone Consultancy

-After leaving the Army he was employed by London-based Blackstone Consultancy as Strategic Security Advisor He was a finalist in the UK Outstanding Security Performance Awards (OSPAs) 2021 nominated as Outstanding Security Consultant.
+After leaving the Army he was employed by London-based Blackstone Consultancy as a Strategic Security Advisor.
+He was a finalist in the UK Outstanding Security Performance Awards (OSPAs) 2021, nominated as Outstanding Security Consultant.